johnsonandjohnson/Bodiless-JS/packages/vital-templates/doc/README.md

 The default template example above offers no governance and is a very flexible page for the Site Builder.

-By contrast, the Product Detail Page above has strict enforcement and doesn't allow the Content Editor much variation at all.
-It defines the product image placement, title, and product detail headers — only allowing the Content Editor to modify the content.
-They have some flexibility at the bottom, where they can add different card components in the Flow Container area, but it's still restrictive.
-This allows quick product additions by Content Editor, as they only have to enter in the specific production information.

 Let's use an example of an article to create a template with some governance, but still a lot of flexibility.
 A template could be created that has two columns (two-thirds and one-third), where the